Blake0206/RaspiScore/README.md

 `source` - source of news data, accepted string of "espn" or "fox" \
 `news_display_time` - time in seconds that each news headline is displayed, positive integers are accepted \
 `display_source_logo` - shows/hides the news source logo displayed behind text, booleans are accepted \
-`source_logo_opacity` - opacity of the news source logo, positive floats less than 5 are accepted
+`source_logo_opacity` - opacity of the news source logo, positive floats less than 5 are accepted \
+`line_spacing` - spacing between text lines, positive integers above 10 are accepted

 ### Other
 `first_display` - first information that is displayed, accepted string of "leagues" or "news" \